highchair/artinruins-com/_property/m-n-cartier.md

 Since about 2003, a vinyl sign on the side of the property advertised impending condominium apartments.
 That was the thing to do, of course, in the early aughts.
 We love how the year had quotes around it, because, “2004” came and went without any sign of redevelopment at this location.

 In November 2020, a heavy rainstorm damaged the roof and part of it collapsed.
-20+ years of neglect has taken its toll and has taken the building down with it.
+20+ years of neglect took its toll and took the building down with it.
+It was razed in late November, 2020.

 ### History